 The Eucharist, Communion, or Lord’s Supper are all names for an ordinance brought about by Christ but also not brought about in a vacuum.
 What I mean is that the Lord’s Supper had a precursor and that precursor was the Passover.

 Within the Passover there were the unleavened loaves/cakes and the red wine and these elements were carried forward into the Lord’s Supper at the Last Supper which occurred at Passover.
-Christ was bringing an old practice to an end and replacing it because He was the final sacrificial lamb (a lamb was also consumed at the Passover).
+Christ was bringing an original practice to an “end” and replacing it because He was the final sacrificial lamb (a lamb was also consumed at the Passover).
 The loaves became His body and the red wine still represented blood but specifically now Christ’s blood shed for us.

 Today, many churches particularly in the US like to use grape juice.
-Not only is this not wine as it was in fact wine going all the way back into the Old Testament Passover practice, but it is often of a purplish color.
-Where’s the blood symbolism in that?
-Where is Christ’s blood shed for our sins on the cross in purple juice?
+Not only is this not wine as it was in fact wine going all the way back into the Old Testament Passover practice, but it is often of a purplish color rather than red.

 The ancient Hebrews, modern Jews, early Christians, and even Eastern Christian believers to this day that use wine in their practice continue to weaken wine the same way too.
 They add water to it.
 They often do this in prescribed amounts even.
 This greatly dilutes the alcoholic content to the point that those who are concerned over drunkenness involving Communion wine simply lose much of their ground.
 This is especially true when you consider the very small dosage taken during the ordinance.